Kiss in Songs: Reception and promotion

 "Kiss in Songs" was met with generally favourable reviews from music critics.
 Svidt featured the song in his column of the week's 12 best new songs, for Gaffa, during the third week of March 2019.
 In his review, he called Oh Land's voice pleasant-sounding due to her shift towards a more organic creative direction.
 He also considered the song among Oh Land's other music that sounds magical.
 Bækgaard labelled the song beautiful and explained that it may contain some of the best chords he had heard in a while.
 Emma Sejersen, a writer for Politiken, enjoyed the song, calling it one of the happiest-sounding tracks on Family Tree.
 Erin Vierra, from Mxdwn.com, also called "Kiss in Songs" a beautiful song, and said it "lifts the listener up and refuses to let go".

 In September 2019, Oh Land performed a live show at Koncerthuset in Copenhagen.
-During the concert, she opened the night with a performance of "Kiss in Songs", followed by fellowalbum tracks "Sunlight" and "Make My Trouble Beautiful".
+During the concert, she opened the night with a performance of "Kiss in Songs", followed by fellow album tracks "Sunlight" and "Make My Trouble Beautiful".
 Ivan Rod, a contributor to Gaffa, reviewed her performance and found that the aforementioned songs could have benefitted from being performed in a more intimate setting, due to their quiet nature.
 He wrote that although the songs were unable to meet the fullness of the performance space, they ended up being some of the highlights of Oh Land's show.